 The figures painted in a round dance weave into a striped band that is a graphic representation of the earth.
 As all of the people are a part of this band, they therefore belong to the earth together.
 Beneath the band representing the earth is another band, this time yellow with stones or eggs that each hold different family of group dynamics.
 The idea here is to show the cycle of birth and rebirth, or of endless possibilities .

 In the middle of the the figures a medicine wheel and an eagle feather are painted, representing the Aboriginal community as the foundation for all peoples here, in Edmonton.
-Behind this we can see the city and the sun, which is only touching Hope Hunter.
-As Hope is holding hands with others serves as a life line or conduit between the sun and others.
+Behind this we can see the city and the sun, which touches Hope Hunter, and through her everyone else.
+As Hope is holding hands with others she serves as a life line or conduit between the sun and others.

 I am available for freelance.
 Can't wait for the next exciting project!
 Could be yours?